 Redding Personal Injury Lawyer

 I’m Ed Smith, a personal injury attorney in Redding.
-Knowing how to operate a vehicle safely is essential to keeping you and everyone safe on the road.
-When you are hurt in a car accident due to no fault of your own, it is necessary to know who to call for help.
-If you have suffered serious injuries in a recent traffic collision caused by a careless driver, contact our accident lawyers at (530) 392-9400 or (800) 404-5400 for free, friendly advice.
+Knowing how to operate a vehicle safely is essential to keeping you and everyone safe.
+When you are hurt in a car accident due to no fault of your own, knowing who to call for help is necessary.
+If you have suffered severe injuries in a recent traffic collision caused by a careless driver, contact our accident lawyers at (530) 392-9400 or (800) 404-5400 for free, friendly advice.

 Our law firm has practiced personal injury law exclusively in Northern California since 1982.
 See our successful cases of verdicts and settlements.